ThomasHSimm/DPPA/README.md

 If you find use for any of the code please cite ref [1] below.
 Any errors or recommendations will be greatly appreciated and can be noted here on github or by emailing Thomas.Simm@dMata.co.uk, and will do my best to respond.
 It's not been fully tested so expect some bugs, that's why I need your help

+The latest version is DPPAv2.zip, download this and unzip.
+Run by typing >>BIGdippa and >>dippaFC.
+The results of BIGdippa are used for the Fourier analysis within dippaFC so start with BIGdippa.
+There are some example results files that can be used as an example.

 Thomas

 <a href="https://zenodo.org/badge/latestdoi/23104/dMaterialia/DPPA"><img src="https://zenodo.org/badge/23104/dMaterialia/DPPA.svg" alt="10.5281/zenodo.59156"></a>